quantling/pyndl/doc/source/examples.rst

 **pyndl** provides the two functions ``ndl.ndl`` and ``ndl.dict_ndl`` to calculate the weights for all outcomes over all events. ``ndl.ndl`` itself provides to methods regarding estimation, ``openmp`` and ``threading``.
-We have to specify the path of our event file ``lexample.tab`` and for this example set :math:`\alpha = 0.1`, :math:`\beta_{1} = 0.1`, :math:`\beta_{2} = 0.1` with leaving :math:`\lambda = 1.0` at its default value.
+We have to specify the path of our event file ``lexample.tab.gz`` and for this example set :math:`\alpha = 0.1`, :math:`\beta_{1} = 0.1`, :math:`\beta_{2} = 0.1` with leaving :math:`\lambda = 1.0` at its default value.
 You can use **pyndl** directly in a Python3 Shell or you can write an executable script,